So first of how did you all meet?

 Where have you performed?
 What are your favourite and least favourite venues?
 Do you have any upcoming shows?

 We have gigged all over the uk.

-Personal favourites have to be our first gig in the now gone fury murrys, you never forget the first time!!
-And other glasgow venues like both the o2 academy and abc main stages, also played king tut’s 13 times and a very memorable gig in the famous arches.
+Personal favourites have to be our first gig in the now gone Fury Murrys, you never forget the first time!!
+And other glasgow venues like both the o2 Academy and abc main stages, also played King Tut’s 13 times and a very memorable gig in the famous Arches.
 A gig we managed to tick off our bucket list is the world famous cavern club in Liverpool.
 Which was an all round amazing experience, recently played Newcastle which is a very similar city to Glasgow.

 What do you think about downloading music online?

-Downloading music has been installed in our day to day lives now so it’s simply part and parcel to today’s music industry.
+Downloading music has been instilled in our day to day lives now so it’s simply part and parcel to today’s music industry.
 Online sales are becoming less and less popular and too many middle man agencies are taking a cut from sales so we are old school in thinking that cd/vinyl will hopefully return in the future to being the most popular medium for listening to music.
 We feel that music should be shared but obviously rely on sales to survive in this cut throat business.

 What’s your outlook on the record industry today?

 Everyone and anyone can make music today.
 Literally from the comfort of their own house.
 To us we will never compromise on quality over quantity.
 We produce our music to the highest possible standard and will never budge on that, even if it means taking the time to get the funds to do so.
 We would much rather have longevity and quality over a commercial one hit wonder who then crawls into obscurity as quickly as they came.